 Through reading “The Verbally Abusive Relationship,” or Evan’s follow-up book base on letters she later received from verbal abuse survivors, you'll realize that your partner talks the way he does to you because indeed, he is an abusive man.
 Furthermore, the odds are that he won’t change.
 However, you might change from living with him and enduring all that verbal abuse.
 You can’t help it.
 Living in such a toxic environment can come to change your brain.
 You could even develop Post-Traumatic Stress Disorder (PTSD) as the result of living with a verbally abusive narcissist.

 If you’ve been allowing those butterflies to swirl in your stomach day after day while you listen to your partner put you down, do yourself a favor and buy this book immediately.
 Somehow, I suspect you won’t come to regret it.
 Instead, you’ll be able to become unstuck—to take action to free yourself of an abusive relationship with a narcissist.
 In other words, you will find the will and the way to reclaim your personal power and your life.
 And frankly, this will be a very good thing.

 There are Links to "The Verbally Abusive Relationship" as well as other books that might prove helpful with issues you face due to your partner's narcissism, addictions, and abuse located at the webpage identified as self-help books.
-Why not check it out now--by clicking on the link that's third down on the listing of links to the left, or third to the right at the bottom of this page.
+Why not check it out now--by clicking on the link to the left that's fifth from the bottom.